-On show at the Queen Victoria Art Gallery, Royal Park from 5 December 2020 to 21 November 2021.
+On display at the Queen Victoria Art Gallery, Royal Park from 5 December 2020 to 21 November 2021.

 In his first major solo exhibition, Tasmanian interdisciplinary artist Alastair Mooney debuts a series of new works that reflect on the resilience and beauty of Tasmania's endemic birdlife in the face of human consumption and destruction.